The Future of Advantage at Work

 • What allows leaders to continue advancing under changing conditions

-___________________________________You don’t need the full path.
+You don’t need the full path.

 You need the next move and the willingness to take it.